-Sect. xv.
-And be it further enacted by the authority aforevaid, of murder of That every person convicted of murder, of the first degree, his or her aiders, abettors and counsellors, shall suffer death by hanging by the neck.
+[Section XV.]
+(Section XV, P. L.) And be it further enacted by the authority aforesaid, That every person convicted of murder of the first degree, his or her aiders, abettors and counsellors, shall suffer death by hanging by the neck.